KnowledgeCaptureAndDiscovery/DISK-UI/docs/admin-guide/configuration.md

 If you want to use a new vocabulary, you should edit the section `vocabularies`.
 To learn more about how to create or edit vocabularies, please visit [insert link].

-The following example shows how to add the Neuro vocabulary on DISK.
+The following example shows how to add the Neuro-DISK vocabulary on DISK.

 ```bash
 vocabularies =